Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/README_matplotlib.md

 ## Why should I use it?

-Plotting with [Matplotlib](http://matplotlib.org/) is fast, relatively easy and results in figures which are of publication quality
+Plotting with [Matplotlib](http://matplotlib.org/) is fast, relatively easy and results in figures which are of publication quality - have a look at the [gallery](http://matplotlib.org/gallery.html).

 ## Quick start